eProsima/DDS-Record-Replay/docs/rst/recording/usage/usage.rst

 .. note::

-    If Fast DDS and DDS Recorder have been installed in the system, these libraries would be sourced by default.
+    If Fast DDS, DDS Router and DDS Recorder have been installed in the system, these libraries would be sourced by default.

 To start |eddsrecorder| with a default configuration, enter: